In literature, think Jules Verne or H.G. Wells; in movies, "The City of Lost Children"; and on television, "The Wild Wild West."

 It's the perfect mad scientist lamp.
 Showcasing industry at its most aesthetically pleasing, Buchwald's Machine Light series highlights each work's raw insides.

-More on Buchwald's Machine Lights
+More on Buchwald's Machine Lights site.

 Techno Skull, Richard Symons